dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T587: There is no scientific basis for certain claims.
+### T587: No scientific evidence supports these traditional claims.

 |Support|
 |---|